eloyUA/Data-Structures/README.md

 2. [Installation](#installation)

 ### General information
-An data structur, is an implemntation of all the functions to store data in different forms.
+An data structure, is an implementation of all the functions to store data in different forms.
 For example, in this repository, we have a stack (dinamic and static), a queue (dinamic and static), a linked list (obviously dynamic) and a dictionary.